 Improving Natural Areas and Reducing Wildfire Risk

 - Improve habitat for native plants and animals: Removing invasive shrubs and small trees will release larger trees from canopy crowding and provide the appropriate conditions to encourage native understory plants.
 This will help protect the large trees that are found on this part of Skinner Butte, and also provide habitat for native plants and animals that are an important part of the Southern Willamette Valley.

-Work with partners including Rotary Club of Eugene, Eugene-Springfield Fire Department and other interested parties to help ensure Skinner Butte continues to be a wonderful place for people to enjoy.
+- Work with Our Partners: Work with partners including Eugene-Springfield Fire Department, Rotary Club of Eugene, and other interested parties to help ensure Skinner Butte continues to be a wonderful place for people to enjoy.